Financial-Times/origami/README.md

 ### JavaScript
 No code will run automatically unless you are using the Build Service.
 You must either construct an `o-message` object or fire an o.DOMContentLoaded event, which `o-message` listens for.

-`oMessage` can build two types of messages:  an alert message and a notice message.
-Both message types have three variants, namely `alert`, `alert-bleed`, `alert-inner`, `notice`, `notice-bleed` and `notice-inner`.

-All variants require a status.
-The available options for `alert` are `success`, `error` or `neutral`.
-The available options for `notice` are `inform`, `warning` or `warning-light`.
-The available options for `action` are `inform` or `inform-inverse`.

 #### Construction
-In the case your message has been set up declaratively:

-If you are using default o-message classes, use the following to initialise your message.
+If you have set up your message declaratively, use the following to initialise your message.
 ```js
 const oMessage = require('o-message');
 oMessage.init();